 Allow the borax to sit for 10 to 15 minutes.

-Because we’re working on a bathtub, we need to be careful not to scratch the surface.
-Avoid using stiff brushes or other abrasive tools such as steel wool.
-We recommend opting for a soft-bristled brush or a two-sided sponge.
+Because we’re working on a bathtub, we need to avoid scratching the surface.
+Don’t use stiff brushes or other abrasive tools such as steel wool.
+Opt for a soft-bristled brush or a two-sided sponge.

 If there’s a lot of mold, rinse the area after scrubbing.
 Consider reapplying the borax solution and leaving it in the tub until it dries.
 This will help to kill any leftover mold or spores.

 Removing Mold From the Bathroom Walls and Floor

 Most homeowners have tiles installed in the bathroom.
 These may be ceramic, porcelain, or even natural stone.
 No matter which floors or walls you have in your bathroom, mold is possible.